logicly-au/pmhc-mds-spec/doc/validation-rules.rst

   #. :ref:`dfn-collection_occasion_key` must be an existing Collection Occasion within the PMHC
      MDS.
   #.
 The program type of the Episode record that is linked via the Collection Occasion record must be '9: Universal Aftercare'
-  #.
-If both item scores and a total score are specified, the item scores must
-     add up to the total score.

 .. _sidas-current-validations: